d4rwinb0ts/ctf-writeups/2014-csaw-quals/fluffy_no_more_300/solution.md

+# Fluffy No More - Forensics 300

+**Description:**

+> OH NO WE'VE BEEN HACKED!!!!!! -- said the Eye Heart Fluffy Bunnies Blog owner.
+Life was grand for the fluff fanatic until one day the site's users started to get attacked!
+Apparently fluffy bunnies are not just a love of fun furry families but also furtive foreign governments.
+The notorious "Forgotten Freaks" hacking group was known to be targeting high powered politicians.
+Were the cute bunnies the next in their long list of conquests!??
+>
+> Well...
+The fluff needs your stuff.
+I've pulled the logs from the server for you along with a backup of its database and configuration.
+Figure out what is going on!
+>
+> Written by brad_anton

+## Write-up

 So in the auth log there’s some interesting stuff
 ```
 Sep 17 19:18:11 ubuntu sudo:   ubuntu : TTY=pts/0 ; PWD=/home/ubuntu/CSAW2014-WordPress/var/log/apache2 ; USER=root ; COMMAND=/bin/mv access.log error.log other_vhosts_access.log /var/log/apache2/